bocoup/wpt/docs/writing-tests/testharness-tutorial.md

 +<script src="/common/get-host-info.sub.js"></script>
 ```

+`get-host-info.sub.js` is a general-purpose script provided by WPT.
+It's
+designed to help with testing cross-domain functionality.
+Since it's stored in
-`get-host-info.sub.js` is stored in WPT's `common/` directory, so tests from
-all sorts of specifications rely on it.
+WPT's `common/` directory, tests from all sorts of specifications rely on it.

 Next, we'll define the new subtest inside the same `<script>` tag that holds
 our first subtest.